dataluscorp/browser/docs/contributing/directory_structure.rst

 toolkit
 -------

-The "new toolkit" used by Thunderbird, Firefox, etc. This contains numerous front-end components shared between applications as well as most of the XBL-implemented parts of the XUL language (most of which was originally forked from versions in `xpfe/`).
+The "new toolkit" used by Thunderbird, Datalus, etc. This contains numerous front-end components shared between applications as well as most of the XBL-implemented parts of the XUL language (most of which was originally forked from versions in `xpfe/`).